At All Saints we follow the new National Curriculum which has a larger focus on coding and programming.

 Children have an e-safety lesson at the start of every term, they are reminded of any relevant e-safety points every lesson.

-Lesson plans, links to resources etc are available to share with your child.
+Links to resources, programs etc are available to share with your child.

 If you have any e-safety concerns or questions at all please contact Mrs Keen or Mrs Judges.
 If you feel a child is in immediate danger please contact CEOP or the local police.